TanYewWei/pedestal-om-todo/README.md

 * actually figure out how to unit test the damn thing

+* Allow re-ordering of todos (click and drag as per [David's sortable example](https://github.com/swannodette/om/blob/master/examples/sortable/src/core.cljs))

+* Add tags to todos, with typeahead search for easy entry (use [David's typeahead example](https://github.com/swannodette/om/blob/master/examples/typeahead/src/core.cljs))

+* Smoother animation between transitions

+    * navigation between List View and Item View
+    * when checking/unchecking a todo

 * undo support as per [David Nolen's example](http://swannodette.github.io/todomvc/labs/architecture-examples/om-undo/index.html)

+    This should only support specific operations (eg: undo delete of a todo, undo creation of a todo).

+    A related feature would be todo snapshotting, so you can reset todos to a particular state

 * persistence API

     This should just be an interface that can be pluggable into any adapter (localStorage, some database server, etc ...)

+    This should play nicely with undo support (which would require changes to the data model).

 * externs file for React